vinceliuice/WhiteSur-firefox-theme/README.md

 Usage:  `./install.sh`  **[OPTIONS...]**

 ```
   -m, --monterey
- Install 'Monterey' theme for Firefox and connect it to the current Firefox profiles.
+   Install 'Monterey' theme for Firefox and connect it to the current Firefox profiles

   -a, --alt
- Install 'Monterey' theme alt version for Firefox and connect it to the current Firefox profiles.
+   Install 'Monterey' theme alt version for Firefox and connect it to the current Firefox profiles

+  -A, --adaptive
+   Install Firefox adaptive color version...

   -e, --edit
- Edit 'WhiteSur' theme for Firefox settings and also connect the theme to the current Firefox profiles.
+   Edit 'WhiteSur' theme for Firefox settings and also connect the theme to the current Firefox profiles

   -r, --remove, --revert
- Remove themes, do the opposite things of install and connect.
+   Remove themes, do the opposite things of install and connect

   -h, --help
- Show this help.
+   Show this help
 ```

 if you want to edit the style then: